 In a year when the world economy faced headwinds and challenges, Indian economy remained resilient showing its inherent strengths.
-This was the year when USA and Europe went into a recession which had its consequential impact on the economies of many countries around the world.
-India was one of the rare spots where everything did not go for a downward spin though it faced challenges on various fronts like geopolitical tensions, supply chain constraints, trade imbalances, rising energy prices etc.
+This was the year when USA and Europe went into a recession which had its consequential impact on the economies of many countries.
+India was one of the rare spots where everything did not go for a downward spin though it faced challenges on various fronts due to geopolitical tensions, supply chain constraints, trade imbalances, rising energy prices etc.

-After two years of facing severe turbulence due to Covid, the world entered into a period of steadiness during the year 2022-23.
+After two years of severe turbulence due to Covid, the world entered into a period of steadiness during the year 2022-23.
 While the inflationary trends in the prices of raw materials and other inputs softened, the prices still remained at higher levels compared to the pre-pandemic days.
-Exporters were relieved that international shipping costs declined to almost the levels of pre-covid days by the third quarter of the year.
+Exporters were relieved that international shipping costs declined to the pre-Covid levels by the third quarter of the year.
 But these factors did not convert into overall positive environment since demand slumping across the board.
-To tide over the headwinds, many large companies resorted mass layoffs and this in turn led to more dip in consumptions.
+To tide over the headwinds, many large companies resorted to mass layoffs furthering dip in consumer sentiments and consumptions.